sunnydigital/sunnydigital.github.io/content/notes/monocle-reverse-graph-embeddings/index.md

 \min_{\mathcal{G} \in G_b}{} \min_{f_{\mathcal{G}} \in \mathcal{F}}{} \min_{Z}{} \sum_{(V_i, V_j) \in \mathcal{E}} b_{i,j}  || f_G (\mathbf{z}_i) - f_G (\mathbf{z}_j) ||^2
 $$

 To break it down, this equation is the hero of our adventure that helps us transform (defeat) a complex, high-dimensional data structure into a simpler, low-dimensional representation.
 It's like turning a spaghetti monster into a neat, orderly pasta.
 And who doesn't love a good pasta?

+It does so through a yet-to-be named function, a mapping between the high dimensional expressions and the low dimensional representation of the genes in question (hint, we will name it in another post!)

 ### Frustrating Minimums (Argghh Mins)